ibm-cloud-docs/solution-tutorials/image-classification-code-engine.hidden.md

    --image ibmcom/backend --cluster-local
    ```
    {:pre}
-   The `--cluster-local` flag will instruct Code Engine to keep the endpoint for this application private, meaning that it will only be available from within the cluster.
+   The `--cluster-local` flag will instruct {{site.data.keyword.codeengineshort}} to keep the endpoint for this application private, meaning that it will only be available from within the cluster.
 This is often used for security purposes.
 In this case, there is no reason to expose the backend application with a public endpoint, since it will not be accessed from outside of the cluster.
    {:tip}

 1. Copy the private endpoint (URL) from the output.